codeadamca/github-demo-branching/README.md

 A demo GitHub repository for introducing students to Git and GitHub.
 You will need a GitHub account to proceed, make sure you [login](https://github.com/login) or [register](https://github.com/signup).

 Please take a moment to notice that the registration page acts like the command line!
+That's kind of awesome!

 IMAGE